projectatomic/atomic-enterprise-training/eap-beta3.md

     systemctl restart rsyslog

-## Configure nodes to send atomic logs to your master
+## Configure nodes to send Atomic logs to your master
 On your other hosts send openshift logs to your master by adding this line to `/etc/rsyslog.conf`